Icarus131/IcarOS/README.md

 - Currently working on a Rust port

 ### To run, just execute the make file.
+  - You will need to install certain dependencies to cross-compile.
+Installation script for Arch Linux can be found in `src/utils`
   - You can also do `./Makefile`

 - As of now, it can boot and jump to the kernel and execute from there